apache/cloudberry-gpbackup-s3-plugin/README.md

 ```bash
 make build
 ```
-This will build the `gpbackup_s3_plugin` binary in `$HOME/go/bin`.
+This will build the `gpbackup_s3_plugin` binary in `$GOPATH/bin`.

 **Install**
 ```bash
 make install
 ```
-This will install the `gpbackup_s3_plugin` binary on all the segments hosts.
-Note that GPDB must be sourced for this to work.
+This will install the `gpbackup_s3_plugin` binary on all hosts of cluster.
+Note that Cloudberry Database coordinator need to run on this host and /usr/local/cloudberry-db/greenplum_path.sh needs to be sourced.

+Or manually copy `gpbackup_s3_plugin` binary to /usr/local/cloudberry-db/bin on all hosts of cluster.

 ## Test
 ```bash